 The combination of an open protocol and free software meant two things: Permissionless publishing and complete user control.
 If you wanted to add a page to the web, you didn't have to ask anyone's permission.
 You could just download a web server (e.g. the open source Apache), run it on a computer connected to the Internet, and add content in the HTML format.
 Voila, you had a website up and running that anyone from anywhere in the world could visit with a web browser running on his or her computer (at the time there were no smartphones yet).
 Not surprisingly, content available on the web proliferated rapidly.
 Want to post a picture of your cat?
 Upload it to your webserver.
 Want to write something about the latest progress on your research project?
 No need to convince an academic publisher of the merits.
 Just put up a web page.

 People accessing the web benefited from their ability to completely control their own web browser.
 In fact, in the Hypertext Transfer Protocol, the web browser is referred to as a “user agent” that accesses the Web on behalf of the user.
 Want to see the raw HTML as delivered by the server?
-Use “view source.”
+Right click on your screen and use “view source.”
 Want to see only text?
 Instruct your user agent to turn off all images.
 Want to fill out a web form but keep a copy of what you are submitting for yourself?
 Create a script to have your browser save all form submissions locally as well.

 Although this Facebook example might sound trivial, bots have profound implications for power in a networked world.
 Consider on-demand car services provided by companies such as Uber and Lyft.
 If you are a driver today for these services, you know that each of these services provides a separate app for you to use.
 The closed nature of these apps makes it very hard for you to participate in more than one network at a time.
 What would happen, though, if you had access to bots that could interact on your behalf with these networks?
 That would allow you to simultaneously participate in all of these marketplaces, and to play one off against the other.

 Using a bot, you could set your own criteria for which rides you want to accept.
 Those criteria could include whether a commission charged by a given network is below a certain threshold.
 The bot, then, would allow you to accept rides that maximize the net fare you receive.
 Ride sharing companies would no longer be able to charge excessive commissions, since new networks could easily arise to undercut those commissions.
 For instance, a network could arise that is cooperatively owned by drivers and that charges just enough commission to cover its costs.
+Likewise, as a passenger using a bot could allow you to simultaneously evaluate the prices between different car services and choose the service with the lowest price for your current trip.
 The mere possibility that a network like this could exist would substantially reduce the power of the existing networks.

 We could also use bots as an alternative to anti-trust regulation to counter the overwhelming power of technology giants like Google or Facebook without foregoing the benefits of their large networks.
 These companies derive much of their revenue from advertising, and on mobile devices, consumers currently have no way of blocking the ads.
 But what if they did?
 What if users could change mobile apps to add Ad-Blocking functionality just as they can with web browsers?